-If you too feel discouraged about not knowing which exact steps you should take to guarantee better sales enablement results and grow your business, you’re not alone.
+If you don't know which steps you should take to guarantee better sales enablement results and grow your business, you’re not alone.

-In the last year, and especially during COVID when most sales teams were forced to focus more on virtual selling, we’ve helped hundreds of companies implement sales enablement programs and tools that drastically improved closing rates, the time sales reps had to spend with prospects, and the overall number of new deals closed — so we certainly have a lot to say on this topic.
+We’ve helped hundreds of companies implement sales enablement programs and adopt tools that improve closing rates, reduce the time sales reps had to spend with prospects, and increase the overall number of new deals closed — so we certainly have a lot to say on this topic.

 In this article, we’re going to cover three things: